-If you’re looking for a list of available IT Resources for Purdue Students, check out this page maintained by the central IT @ Purdue organization:
+If you’re looking for a list of available IT Resources for Purdue Students, check out this page maintained by the Purdue IT:

 Learn to write computer code.
 You can do it.
 Give it a try!